moleculerjs/site/source/docs/0.15/events.md

 ```

 ## Event parameter validation
-Similar to action parameter validation, the event parameter validation is supported.
+Similar to action parameter validation, event parameter validation allows you to define expected data structures for events, ensuring that the data received by event handlers is valid and consistent.
+By defining a validation schema for event parameters, you can enforce data integrity and prevent unexpected behavior within your event handlers.

 Like in action definition, you should define `params` in event definition and the built-in `Validator` validates the parameters in events.

 ```js